eikek/sbt-openapi-schema/README.md

 It always generates type aliases for records.

-In the `build.sbt` file, it is then easy to compile all elm files during resource generation.
+While source files for scala and java are added to sbt's `sourceGenerators` so that they get compiled with your sources, the elm source files are not added anywhere, because there is no support for Elm in sbt.
+However, in the `build.sbt` file, you can tell sbt to generate the files before compiling your elm app.
+This can be configured to run during resource generation.
 Example:

 ``` scala